docker/docs/engine/admin/ansible.md

 ## Documentation

-The documentation for the `ansible_container` module is present at [docs.ansible.com](https://docs.ansible.com/ansible/docker_container_module.html).
+The documentation for the `docker_container` module is present at [docs.ansible.com](https://docs.ansible.com/ansible/docker_container_module.html).

 Documentation covering Docker images, networks, and services is also present